VT-Evia/content-discipline/stage3/activity.md

 Depending on the scope and needs of a specific course, this assignment can be created in Markdown or DITA XML.
 The focus at this stage is on content creation and not necessarily the production of deliverables.
 Whereas the HTML-based website from the previous assignment can easily produce a user-facing website with GitHub Pages, this assignment is more about the tasks associated with topic creation for later (in [Stage 4](../stage4/overview.md)) production of deliverables.

+If this assignment will be based on DITA, we recommend only using the basic DITA topic type and save the specialized technical content types of concept, task, reference, and troubleshooting for a more advanced assignment.

-We need to create a well-structured content collection about.... well.... a collection!
-The audience here is people like you.
-The content for this assignment will be based on something that you collect or that you are a fan of.
-It can be a collection of your PS5 games or a Harry Potter series of topics with detailed entries in which you review the books, movies, or characters.
-We will work in class to pitch topics and receive feedback.
+This assignment can have the same topic as the previous one with an intended audience of family members, friends, or peers.
+The content for this assignment will be based on something that the author collects or that is a fan of.
+It can be a collection of your PS5 games or a Harry Potter series of topics with detailed entries in which they review the books, movies, or characters.
-The Task:

-            Content Development:
+### Creating content

-                Plan and create DITA topics (and a map) for entries in your collection.
-                We need one topic per entry.
-Be detailed, but concise.
+Students should plan and create DITA topics (and a map) or Markdown files for entries in a collection.
+The assignment must require one topic or file per entry, respecting a content model in a detailed but concise tone.
+Images must include alt text content and, if included in DITA topics, be embeded on `<fig>` environments.
-                Include images in <fig> environments.

-            Deliverable:
-                A Bootstrap-themed HTML website.
-                You can ask generative AI tools for the skeleton of your topics and map and then upload to Heretto.

-What to Submit?

-Upload the zip file of your Bootstrap website to Canvas.
-I can access your DITA code in Heretto.
-Assessment Criteria:
+Consult the Resources page for this stage, which includes readings about Lightweight DITA (LwDITA).
+In LwDITA environments, a collection can include both DITA and Markdown topics.

+Students should upload their collections of topics to a GitHub repository, and evaluation criteria can includer the following:

-        Structure and Organization
+#### Structure and Organization

-            Clear and logical organization of topics
+- Clear and logical organization of topics
-            Effective use of a DITA map to link topics
+- Effective use of a DITA map to link topics (if using DITA)

-        Use of DITA Features
-            Correct and effective use of DITA elements (e.g., <topic>, <fig>, <p>) Proper content reuse with conrefs as needed.

-        Content Clarity and Depth
+#### Content Clarity and Depth

-            Clear and concise writing suitable for the intended audience Quality and quantity of content appropriate for a 4000-level English course at Virginia Tech Depth of information and appropriate level of detail
+- Clear and concise writing suitable for the intended audience

-        Creativity and Originality
-            Creative content development for your collection
-            Original approach to using DITA attributes and reuse
+- Quality and quantity of content appropriate for the course
+- Depth of information and appropriate level of detail

-        Technical Implementation
+#### Technical Implementation

-            Correct use of DITA tools and syntax
+- Correct use of DITA or Markdown syntax
-            Clean and well-organized code, and proper use of Heretto to publish deliverables.
+- Clean and well-organized code.

-Example documents from the Identifying Content Types and Relationships activity stage 1

-HTML
-Markdown
-DITA

-Collection